H0TL1N3/VideoHost/README.md

 # VideoHost

-This project is made as a Qualification Project by Iļja Krasavins, student number ik22076.
+This project is made as a Qualification Work by Iļja Krasavins, student number ik22076.

 The following paragraphs are instructions of what to do before you launch the project.